mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify an entry in the `secrets` array where the `new_member` value corresponds to one of this client's KeyPackages, using the hash indicated by the `cipher_suite` field.
-If no such field exists, or if the ciphersuite indicated in the KeyPackage does not match the one in the Welcome message, return an error.
+If no such field exists, or if the cipher suite indicated in the KeyPackage does not match the one in the Welcome message, return an error.

-* Decrypt the `encrypted_group_secrets` value with the algorithms indicated by the ciphersuite and the private key `init_key_priv` corresponding to `init_key` in the referenced KeyPackage.
+* Decrypt the `encrypted_group_secrets` value with the algorithms indicated by the cipher suite and the private key `init_key_priv` corresponding to `init_key` in the referenced KeyPackage.

 ~~~ pseudocode